learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 bit on the `DOCTYPE`, `html` and `head` tags, as well as introducing how to add comments within our HTML code.

+## Getting Started

+If you haven't already, fork and clone this lesson into your local environment.
+Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code (If you are using a different text editor, the command will be different).
+Finally, run `bundle` to install the lab's dependencies.

 ## Recognize Basic HTML Document Structure

 Let's quickly review the bare essentials of an HTML document.
 In the provided